kptdev/kpt/site/content/en/reference/fn/_index.md

 #### Functions Catalog

-The [catalog] documents kpt functions implemented using different toolchains like starlark, typescript, and golang.
+The [catalog] documents config functions implemented using different toolchains like starlark, typescript, and golang.

 #### Developing Functions